Universal dynamics of a degenerate unitary Bose gas

-In Figs.~\ref{fig:tau_fit} and \ref{fig:tau_compiled}, we examine the timescales for the dynamics that give rise to the saturated $n(\kappa)$.
-As can be seen in Fig.~\ref{fig:mom_dist}, the evolution of the momentum distribution is not uniform, with the higher momentum population saturating earlier.
-In Fig.~\ref{fig:tau_fit}, we plot the number of atoms, $\Delta N$, within a specific momentum range as a function of $t$, for two different ranges of momentum $\kappa$ and for two different initial densities $\langle n \rangle$.
+In addition to considering the saturated $n(\kappa)$, we present the observed timescale for the dynamics in Figs. 4 and 5.
+As can be seen in Fig. 2, the evolution of the momentum distribution is not uniform, with the higher momentum population saturating earlier.
+In Fig. 4, we plot the number of atoms, $\Delta N$, within a specific momentum range as a function of $t$, for two different ranges of momentum $\kappa$ and for two different initial densities $\langle n \rangle$.
 In each case, we find that the number of atoms within the specific momentum range grows and then saturates.
 We find that the timescale for this saturation increases for smaller $\kappa$, and for smaller $\langle n \rangle$.
 We fit the data for each different $\kappa$ range to an exponential and extract a time constant $\tau$.

-To look for universality in the timescales, we normalize $\tau$ by the characteristic time set by the interparticle spacing, $t_n$, where $t_n$ is 59 $\mu$s and 130 $\mu$s for the data at higher and lower $\langle n \rangle$, respectively.
-Plotting the normalized $\tau/t_n$ vs. $\kappa$, we find that the momentum-dependent dynamics at our two different densities are consistent (Fig. \ref{fig:tau_compiled}).
+To look for universality in the timescales, we normalize $\tau$ by $t_n$, where $t_n$ is 57 $\mu$s and 130 $\mu$s for the data at higher and lower $\langle n \rangle$, respectively.
+Plotting the normalized $\tau/t_n$ vs. $\kappa$, we find that the momentum-dependent dynamics at our two different densities are consistent (Fig. 5).
 We conclude that the timescale for $n(\kappa)$ dynamics is universal in that it depends only on the density, or interparticle spacing.
-The momentum dependence of the timescales remains to be understood, although it is perhaps not unexpected that higher momenta thermalize faster.
+The momentum dependence of the timescales remains to be understood, although it is perhaps not unexpected that higher momenta dynamics saturate faster.